-Students who fail to maintain satisfactory academic progress, who are notified of a financial aid suspension maybe eligible for federal funds.
-The Office of Financial Aid and Scholarships Committee will review all completed appeal applications.
+Students who fail to maintain satisfactory academic progress, who are notified of a financial aid suspension may be eligible for federal funds.
+The Financial Aid Director or FA Committee will review the appeal(s) within 14 days of submission.
 An appeal should be based on extenuating circumstances and documented by the student; i.e. hospitalization, accident, death in the family, etc. The results of the appeal will be sent to the student following consideration and decision.
 Information and forms are available at the Financial Aid Office or online at www.dinecollege.edu.

-NOTE: Students are encouraged to seek other available resources including the Payment Plan/Options with Diné College pending final decision by the Office of Financial Aid.
-In the event the student's appeal is denied, the student will be responsible to satisfy any fees incurred.
+NOTE: Students are encouraged to seek other available resources including the Payment Plan/Options with Diné College pending final approval by the FA Appeal Committee.